SoilRos/llvm-xray-tools/README.md

-In order to estimate the complexity of the instrumented functions, you should provide different inputs to the program that scale with respect to it as well as how they should relate to the growth that you want to measure.
+In order to estimate the complexity of the instrumented functions, you should provide different inputs to the program that scale with respect to it as well as how they should relate to the growth `n` that you want to measure.

 For instance, lets say that `my_program` receives a text file with the information to run, and that you have prepared multiple inputs for each case you